Mission

 Both creators are among the millions of Black people who have had abortions in the U.S., and their personal experiences led them to confront widespread misconceptions.
 Over nine months of research and creation, they discovered that while every abortion story differs—with some describing physical and mental anguish and some experiencing pure joy—each story holds value, and community care and empathy remain paramount.

 NO REPRODUCTIVE JUSTICE, NO PEACE is also a call to action to keep fighting for reproductive justice, because Black communities deserve it.
-A percentage of sales from artworks created for this project will be donated to support Black Women for Wellness, an organization that empowers women and builds healthy communities.
+A percentage of sales from artworks created for this project will be donated to support Black Women for Wellness, an organization that works to increase access to safe reproductive care in Black communities.
+We need your help to do this vital work.
+Please consider buying a print or making a donation below.

 Thank you for your support.

-With the opening line, “abortions are beautiful," NO REPRODUCTIVE JUSTICE, NO PEACE weaves together the voices of seven Black folks reflecting on their abortion experiences to uncover a truth that challenges conventional narratives and uplifts Black liberation and the sacred rights of autonomy and choice.
+With the opening line, “abortions are beautiful," the NO REPRODUCTIVE JUSTICE, NO PEACE short film weaves together the voices of seven Black folks reflecting on their abortion experiences to uncover a truth that challenges conventional narratives and uplifts Black liberation and the sacred rights of autonomy and choice.